-NORD gratefully acknowledges Agnieszka Swiatecka-Urban, MD, FASN, Assistant Professor of Pediatrics and Cell Biology and Physiology, Children's Hospital of Pittsburgh, University of Pittsburgh School of Medicine, for assistance in the preparation of this report.
+NORD gratefully acknowledges Agnieszka Swiatecka-Urban, MD, FASN, Assistant Professor of Pediatrics and Cell Biology, Children's Hospital of Pittsburgh, University of Pittsburgh School of Medicine, for assistance in the preparation of this report.

 The initial symptoms of DDS may be similar to nephrotic syndrome and include edema, abdominal distention and recurrent infections, sometimes present at birth but more often developing between 1 and 2 years of age.
 Many affected children develop high blood pressure (hypertension).
 The kidney abnormality that results in abnormal kidney function is termed diffuse mesangial sclerosis and usually results in a progression to renal failure during the first three years of life.